g42cloud-terraform/terraform-provider-g42cloud/docs/resources/evs_snapshot.md

 * `size` - The size of the snapshot in GB.

-## Timeouts

-This resource provides the following timeouts configuration options:

-* `create` - Default is 10 minute.
-* `delete` - Default is 3 minute.

 ## Import

 EVS snapshot can be imported using the `snapshot id`, e.g.